shynekomaid/shytranslate_alt/README.md

 # alt_translate

-Faster as water in the toilet bowl, internet dependent ru<->en translator, with settings and notifications, the functions of which can be binded to the hotkeys.
+Fast as water in the toilet bowl, internet dependent ru<->en translator, with settings and notifications, the functions of which can be binded to the hotkeys.

 Based on [translate-shell](https://www.soimort.org/translate-shell/).